 Australia & Melanesia | New Zealand & Polynesia | Central America | Caribbean | South America | North America | Southern Asia | Northern Asia | South East Asia | Indochina | North Africa | East Africa | Southern Africa | West Africa | The CIS | Middle/Near East | France/Swiss/UK | Antarctica | Guides & Other Books

 Wait.
 There is something different about this summary.
-With 13 independent island nations, god knows how many separate islands (over 7000!) and many more dependent [overseas territories] it just isn't practical to list country all countries with full summaries.
+With 13 independent island nations, god knows how many separate islands (over 7000!) and many more dependent [overseas territories].
+We have visited them al (countries, not islands!), but it just isn't practical to list country all countries with full summaries.

 So we have split